A unit that provides contact between the gas and the amine solvent so that H2S and CO2 can be transferred from the gas to the liquid phase.

 Appeal to the emotions of the audience.

-A core taken from the side wall of the wellbore; this coring process includes firing hollow, retrievable bullets into the formation and collecting the samples.
+A core taken from the wall of the well bore by firing hollow bullets into the formation.

 To create holes in the liner or casing to allow for communication between the wellbore and the producing formation.

 A device used to perforate the lining or casing of oil and gas wells.